jwworth/jakeworth/content/blog/how-i-talk-practice-and-delivery.md

 In the time I've been writing this series, Gary Bernhardt published an outstanding blog post, [How to Prepare a Talk](https://www.deconstructconf.com/blog/how-to-prepare-a-talk).
 Gary hits most of the major points I would make.
-I'd recommend it to any aspiring speaker.
+I'd recommend it.

 Practice is everything.
 I rehearse each section of my talk at least five times, and then run through the entire talk without stopping another 10-20 times prior